-By Executive Order, Governor David Ige has established the Powering Past Coal Task Force (PPCTF).
-Chaired by Chief Energy Officer Scott Glenn, the purpose of this task force is to “convene stakeholders to increase transparency, coordination, collaboration, and urgency to timely facilitate, coordinate, and align project development and reviews by Hawaiian Electric, state, and county agencies for those measures anticipated to provide electricity for O‘ahu to replace the coal plant’s electricity…”
+By Executive Order, Governor David Ige established the Powering Past Coal Task Force (PPCTF).
+Chaired by the Chief Energy Officer, the purpose of this task force is to “convene stakeholders to increase transparency, coordination, collaboration, and urgency to timely facilitate, coordinate, and align project development and reviews by Hawaiian Electric, state, and county agencies for those measures anticipated to provide electricity for O‘ahu to replace the coal plant’s electricity…”

 - Utility-scale renewable energy projects.

 - Distributed energy resources (rooftop photovoltaics and residential batteries).

 - Demand response programs (automated energy savings for residences and businesses during peak periods).